bvs7/mafiabot/mafia_rust/doc/MafiaGameState.md

 ## TODO!
 - Make events push Players, not just Pidx.
 - Mutex for game?
 If commands aren't coming through a channel, we need to worry about concurrency from a server.
-- Blocking celebs?
-How to handle when Pidx invalidates?
-Probably put in night phase, then pass to day somehow

 ## Game Core